 Artist Statement/ Biography

-I create interdisciplinary work by repurposing found and ready-made objects spontaneously encountered during my daily routine.
-I interact with some of these objects on-site transforming them into ephemeral sculptures or “street interventions” that disrupt their surroundings.
-Some of these materials are brought into my studio where they are incorporated into installations that are endlessly in-flux.
-I playfully transform and combine objects through mark-making and sculptural gestures.
+Denise Treizman creates interdisciplinary work by repurposing found and ready-made objects spontaneously encountered during her daily routine.
+She interacts with some of these objects on-site transforming them into ephemeral sculptures or “street interventions” that disrupt their surroundings.
+Some of these materials are brought into her studio where they are incorporated into installations that are endlessly in-flux.
+Denise playfully transforms and combines objects through mark-making and sculptural gestures.
 By blurring the boundaries between mediums, this act investigates informality, improvisation and new forms of abstract assemblage.

-My work utilizes the excess from society, emphasizing an overly consumerist culture where materials are easily disposed of.
-Working both on the street and the studio, I ask the viewer to examine how worthless materials can present themselves as unexpected art experiences.---
+Denise Treizman's work utilizes the excess from society, emphasizing an overly consumerist culture where materials are easily disposed of.
+Working both on the street and the studio, she asks the viewer to examine how worthless materials can present themselves as unexpected art experiences.---

 Denise Treizman is an artist born in Chile, currently based in NYC.
 She has an MFA in Fine Arts from the The School of Visual Arts.
 She is a recipient of several awards including SVA’s Paula Rhodes award for excellence (2013), NYFA (New York Foundation for the Arts) Mentoring Program for Immigrant Artists (2014) and a partial Fellowship from the Robert Sterling Clark Foundation for a residency at Vermont Studio Center (2014).
 Treizman has participated in residencies at Pantocrator Gallery (Shanghai, 2012), the Brooklyn Art Space (NY, 2013), at Berlin Collective/APT Institute (NY, 2010) and at Ox-Bow (MI, 2014) In 2010, she conceived of and developed “FUTBOLisARTE”, a national initiative in which the shoes of the Chilean National Soccer Team were intervened by artists and auctioned to aid earthquake-affected Chileans.
 Her work has been shown individually and in group exhibitions in various cities of the world including: Santiago (Chile), Buenos Aires (Argentina), Shanghai (China), San Francisco, Chicago & New York (USA).